 Raleigh Denim Workshop

 Raleigh Denim Workshop, much like other boutique denim brands, started from very humble beginnings, which powers their grit and commitment to quality in their jeans.
-Founders Sarah and Victor started by making every pair of jeans themselves, then as business scaled, they have kept that human element in every pair of jeans they create.
+Founders Sarah and Victor (based in Raleigh, NC) started by making every pair of jeans themselves, then as business scaled, they have kept that human element in every pair of jeans they create.
 They actually sign the inside pocket of every pair!
 Their designs are some of the best fitting jeans on the market.

 Jones: Selvage Raw Static – For Men